KroSheChKa/PandaBot/README.md

 **The bot works using the `pyautogui` and `win32con/api` libraries**
 >I don't really like pyautogui for its slow speed, but in this case it's not required.
->...and this is one of my first projects, so I used that simplified library
+>...and this is one of my first projects, so I used that simple library

 Video how PandaBot performs: